robertknight/ts-style/README.md

 }
 ````

+### Specificity and Style Resolution

 The order of classes in the generated CSS will match the
 order of properties passed to `style.create()`.
+Hence if multiple styles are applied to a component,
+the last one defined takes precedence. ts-style does not
+currently attempt to solve this problem.

 ## API